Guide To The Best Bass Fishing Lakes In Colorado

-All about fishing for spotted, smallmouth and largemouth bass in Colorado lakes.
+All about fishing for spotted, smallmouth and largemouth bass.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
+Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Colorado.

 Colorado's cold water is a limiting factor on bass fishing in CO.
 Many of the fisheries are too cold for bass.
 Those that are warm enough have a shorter growth season than lakes in the southern part of the states.
 Still there are nice opportunities for bass fishing in Colorado.
-Some of the major impoundments with a population of bass include Adobe Creek Reservoir, Aurora Reservoir, Bonny Reservoir, Carter Lake, Chatfield Reservoir, Echo Canyon Reservoir, Horsetooth Reservoir, Lathrop State Park, McPhee Reservoir, Navajo Reservoir, Ridgway Reservoir and Standley Lake
+Some of the major impoundments with a population of bass include Adobe Creek Reservoir, Aurora Reservoir, Bonny Reservoir, Carter Lake, Chatfield Reservoir, Cherry Creek Reservoir, Echo Canyon Reservoir, Horsetooth Reservoir, John Martin Reservoir, Lake Pueblo, Lathrop State Park, McPhee Reservoir, Navajo Reservoir, North Delaney Lake, North Sterling Reservoir, Pueblo Reservoir, Quincy Reservoir, Ridgway Reservoir, Rifle Gap Reservoir and Standley Lake.

 Catch big bass!